-We identified 53 direct suppliers whose materials or components contain 3TG.
+We identified 62 direct suppliers whose materials or components contain 3TG.
 We rely on these suppliers to provide us with information about the source of conflict minerals contained in the materials and components supplied to us.
 Our direct suppliers are similarly reliant upon information provided by their suppliers.
-We conducted our supplier survey activity in the third and fourth quarters of calendar year 2015.
+We conducted our supplier survey activity in the second and third quarters of calendar year 2016.
 We sent surveys to all identified direct suppliers of materials or components that potentially contain 3TG and we received responses from 100% of the surveyed suppliers.

 After receiving completed surveys from our suppliers, we reviewed the responses against internally developed criteria to evaluate the quality of the responses and to determine which responses required further engagement with our suppliers.
 These criteria included untimely or incomplete responses as well as inconsistencies within the data reported in the survey.
-In particular, we compared the smelters/refiners identified by our suppliers against the lists of CFSP-Compliant and CFSI-Active facilities.
+In particular, we compared the smelters/refiners identified by our suppliers against the lists of CFSP-Compliant and CFSP-Active facilities.
 We raised the overall data quality by working directly with those suppliers who provided incomplete or inconsistent responses to provide revised responses.

-Supplier survey responses included the names of 143 confirmed smelters/refiners (each with its own CFSP-assigned smelter identification number).
-Of these 143, 98% had been certified, as of January 25, 2015, as CFSP-compliant.
-The remaining 2% of smelters/refiners had been confirmed as being "active" in the CFSP (i.e., such smelters/refiners have initiated the CFSP audit process and are listed on a CFSP "Active" list).
-Lists of the CFSI Conflict-Free and Active smelters are available via the CFSI's website.
+Supplier survey responses included the names of 177 confirmed smelters/refiners (each with its own CFSP-assigned smelter identification number).
+Of these 177, 100% had been certified, as of December 31, 2016, as CFSP-Compliant.
+Lists of the CFSP-Compliant smelters and refiners are available via the CFSI's website.